Smalls1652/Microsoft.Security.Scripts/README.md

 ## 💻 Scripts

+> ⚠️ **Note:**
+>
+> I'm currently in the process of making all of the scripts, so not all of them are available and there's no documentation for them yet.

 All of the scripts are located in the [`Scripts/`](./Scripts/) directory and are separated based on the entity they target.

 ## 🤝 License